Welcome to the e-version of the USAID Evaluation Toolkit!

 ADS 201 emphasizes high-quality evaluation methods.
 It notes:

-- Guidance: The Road to Results: Designing and Conducting Effective Development Evaluations.
+- Resource: The Road to Results: Designing and Conducting Effective Development Evaluations.

-- Guidance: Real World Evaluation: Working Under Budget, Time, Data, and Political Constraints: A Condensed Summary Overview.
+- Resource: Real World Evaluation: Working Under Budget, Time, Data, and Political Constraints: A Condensed Summary Overview.

 Managing and Monitoring an Evaluation Team